A historic week for the I-74 bridge

-The placement of the final steel beam for the I-74 bridge in Bettendorf this week represents a major milestone for the years-long bridge construction.
+The placement of the final steel beam for the Interstate 74 bridge last week in Bettendorf represents a major milestone for the yearslong bridge construction.

 "The last beam is a great place to be," George Ryan, I-74 corridor manager, said Thursday.
 "That's the last beam on the project ... among hundreds and hundreds of beams."